khanrc/generative-models/README.md

 # Generative models

 The project that implements generative models.
+References are various but mainly refer to https://github.com/wiseodd/generative-models.

 based on python 2.7, tensorflow 0.12